giorgibastos/converting-videos-format-for-DaVinci-Resolve/README.md

 Output file name, created earlier with the _dnxhd.mov suffix.

-5. echo "Arquivo convertido para: $output"
+5. echo "File converted to: $output"
 Just a confirmation message, showing the name of the generated file.